Euro Winners Cup

-The Euro Winners Cup (EWC) is an annual, continental beach soccer club competition contested between top-division European teams; the clubs that are their country's national league/cup champions (and, for some nations, one or more runners-up) from countries all across Europe take part.
+The Euro Winners Cup (EWC) is an annual, continental beach soccer club competition contested between top-division European teams; the clubs that are their country's national league/cup champions (and, for some nations, one or more runners-up) from countries across Europe which are members of UEFA take part.
 Organised by Beach Soccer Worldwide (BSWW), the championship is viewed as beach soccer's rudimentary version of the UEFA Champions League in its parent sport, association football.

-Featuring many of the world's best beach soccer players and clubs, the championship offers the strongest level of club competition on the old continent.
-It is therefore the most prestigious club beach soccer championship in Europe; the winners become continental champions.
+Featuring many of the world’s leading beach soccer players and clubs, the competition is regarded as one of the highest levels of club beach soccer in Europe.
+Its winners are recognized as continental champions.

 Established in 2013 as a 20 team, five-day event, domestic beach soccer advancement in Europe has seen the tournament rapidly expand; in 2017, BSWW introduced a preliminary qualifying round, open to all clubs not automatically qualified for the competition proper.
 This has doubled the competition's length to 10 days, with over 50 clubs now participating; it takes place on multiple pitches in one location.
 BSWW also began a women's edition in 2016.

 Braga (Portugal) and Kristall (Russia) are the most successful clubs with four titles apiece.
-Catania of Italy are the current champions.
+BSC 54 of Switzerland are the current champions.